Kings Park, Western Australia: May Drive Parkland

 The May Drive (formerly Synergy) Parkland is one of two children's playgrounds in Kings Park, the other being the Ivey Watson Playground.
 It includes a lake and island, play and climbing equipment for children, and life-sized model dinosaurs.
-It was formerly sponsored by Western Australian power company, Synergy.
+It was formerly sponsored by Western Australian power company Synergy.

-The Vietnam War memorial and Zamia café are located in the Synergy Parkland.
+The Vietnam War memorial and Zamia café are located here.

 Lotterywest Family Area

 This popular playground for young families is specifically targeted for children aged under five to encourage strong early childhood development.
 It was extensively refurbished in 2006 with funding from Lotterywest.

 Aboriginal Art Gallery

 The Aboriginal Art Gallery is a retail outlet on Fraser Avenue that exhibits the works of Aboriginal artists from Western Australia and the Northern Territory.

 DNA Tower

 Built on the highest point of the park in 1966, the DNA Tower is a white 15 m high double helix staircase that has 101 steps and was inspired by a double staircase in the Château de Blois in France.
 Its design resembles the deoxyribonucleic acid (DNA) molecule.
 The paving below the DNA Tower is made with stones sent from 11 towns and 80 shires in Western Australia.